pingcap/docs-cn/check-before-deployment.md

 sudo systemctl enable ntpd.service
 ```

-## Check and disable THP
+## Check and configure the optimal parameters of the operating system

+For TiDB in the production environment, it is recommended to optimize the operating system configuration in the following ways:

-It is **NOT** recommended to use Transparent Huge Pages (THP) for database applications, because databases often have sparse rather than continuous memory access patterns.
-If high-level memory fragmentation is serious, a higher latency will occur when THP pages are allocated.
-If the direct compaction is enabled for THP, the CPU usage will surge.
-Therefore, it is recommended to disable THP.
+1. Disable THP (Transparent Huge Pages).
+The memory access pattern of databases tends to be sparse rather than consecutive.
+If the high-level memory fragmentation is serious, higher latency will occur when THP pages are allocated.
+2. Set the I/O Scheduler of the storage media to `noop`.
+For the high-speed SSD storage media, the kernel's I/O scheduling operations can cause performance loss.
+After the Scheduler is set to `noop`, the performance is better because the kernel directly sends I/O requests to the hardware without other operations.
+Also, the noop Scheduler is better applicable.
+3. Choose the `performance` mode for the cpufrequ module which controls the CPU frequency.
+The performance is maximized when the CPU frequency is fixed at its highest supported operating frequency without dynamic adjustment.

-Take the following steps to check whether THP is disabled.
-If not, follow the steps to disable it:
+Take the following steps to check the current operating system configuration and configure optimal parameters:

-1. Execute the following command to see whether THP is enabled or disabled.
-If `[always] madvise never` is output, THP is enabled.
+1. Execute the following command to see whether THP is enabled or disabled:

     {{< copyable "shell-regular" >}}